-An international student attending Terra State on an F-1 visa is required to report to school no sooner than 30 days prior to the start of classes and no later than days after the start of classes.
-The Primary Designated School Official (PDSO) is notified when a student successfully obtains his/her F-1 visa.
-From this point, the Associate Dean of Students may require a flight itinerary from the student that shows the departure and arrival time of the flight, the flight number, and contact information.
+An international student attending Terra State Community College on an F-1 visa is required to report to school no sooner than 30 days prior to the start of classes and no later than 7 days after the start of classes.
+The Primary Designated School Official (PDSO) or designee is notified when a student successfully obtains his/her F-1 visa.
+From this point, the Senior Vice President of Innovation and Strategic Planning or designee requires a flight itinerary from the student that shows the departure and arrival time of the flight, the flight number, and contact information.
 The flight itinerary paperwork is required to be submitted at least 2 weeks before the student arrives at the airport.
-The paperwork has contact information for the Associate Dean of Students.
+The paperwork has contact information for the Senior Vice President of Innovation and Strategic Planning or designee.

-The Associate Dean of Students or a member or the staff may greet the student at the airport.
-If the student fails to report to the airport, the Associate Dean of Students first attempts to contact airport security to notify authorities of the missing student.
+The Senior Vice President of Innovation and Strategic Planning or designee or a member of the staff greets every student at the airport.
+If the student fails to report to the airport, the Senior Vice President of Innovation and Strategic Planning or designee first attempts to contact airport security to notify authorities of the missing student.
 Attempts to contact the parents or guardian of the student or the recruiting agent from the student's home country follow if no contact is made through airport security.
-If all attempts to contact the student prove unsuccessful, the PDSO is required to terminate the student's I-20 document and notify the United States Customs and Immigration Services (USCIS) and The Department of Homeland Security via the Student and Exchange Visitor Information Services (SEVIS) database of the failure to report.
+If all attempts to contact the student prove unsuccessful, the PDSO is required to terminate the student's I-20 document and notify the United States Customs and Immigration Services (USCIS) and The Department of Homeland Security via the Student and Exchange Visitor information Services (SEVIS) database of the failure to report.
 At this point, the student is considered an illegal alien to the United States and subject to deportation.